 Fortunately, China is a comparatively safe place to live when it comes to violent crime that we see in our world today.
 However, expats and other travelers should be aware of potential natural hazards and China’s strict control of public order.
 Here are my thoughts on the safety in China and the crime in China.

 TRAFFIC: Your biggest mortal threat

 A big part of the problem is that they just haven’t been driving very long.
-In 2000, China had less than 10 million passenger vehicles (a proportion less than that of the United States in 1911).
-Ten years later, the number of privately owned cars in China mushroomed to about 70 million (and who knows how many unlicensed drivers are out there).
 Most drivers are first-generation drivers who probably learned to drive in a day and didn’t learn the basics of defensive driving (or see those scary driving safety films in high school).

 Combine this inexperience with a culture of bending the rules and lax traffic enforcement and you’ll understand why China has the world’s highest per capita rate of vehicular fatalities.
 China has only 3% of world’s drivers but one of the highest per capita rates of road fatalities.
-It’s widely reported that each day, about 300 people in China die from traffic accidents (okay, in this case I admit it’s hard to argue against the stereotype of the bad Asian driver!).
+It’s widely reported that each day, about 300 people in China die from traffic accidents.

 Bottom line: Never play chicken with a Chinese driver!
 Like most developing countries, pedestrians in China do not have the right of way.
 In fact, they’re at the very bottom of the vehicular pecking order.